 That we did but sometimes your all isn’t enough even if you’re qualified, did the research, have all the right answers and voices.
 It’s funny how even today diversity scares people.
 I don’t know if it’s fear or history but eventually, hopefully we’ll live in the America that it’s supposed to be.
 While some people are enjoying the American Dream there are people from all walks of life living the American Nightmare.
 If anything the fear mongering should be reversed because America was founded on a bunch of white men stealing and killing life and land from the Native Indians.

 The night of the 7th I went to bed knowing Hillary was no Bernie but America would make due.
-America had come way too far to hand it to Trump and on the 8th I went to bed feeling as if I had a hangover and I hadn’t even had a sip to drink.
+America had come way too far to hand it to Trump and on the 8th I went to bed feeling as if I had a hangover yet I hadn’t had a sip to drink.
 For many years we were drunk off liberal politics and now we were to feel the effects of it unraveling.
 I was astonished at how very far we have to go to be a more Re-United States of America.
 Yesterday, I jokingly explained to my mom “he can’t be any worse than Bush.”
 But I hope he proves us wrong.
 Who knows maybe he’ll have an affair and get impeached or he’ll do so poorly that he accidentally unites the country.
 Or maybe just maybe he’ll surprise us all.

 I know, I live in a bubble the majority of the time surrounded by fiction, occasionally coming out for a dose of reality but a girl can dream can’t she?
 It’s obvious she can’t be the President of the United States but a woman can dream right?